 Revd Neil Summers

-The organ is historically interesting, built by Beale and Thynne in 1896, and maintained by Harrison and Harrison.
-There is also a concert-standard grand piano in the church, as well as an electronic organ and a portable keyboard.
+The historically interesting pipe organ was built in 1896 by Beale and Thynne and is under the maintenance of Harrison and Harrison.
+There is a CCTV monitor to assist the organist.
+The church also has a concert grand piano, an electronic organ and a portable keyboard.

 We are looking for a skilled musician who is a competent organist, can work collaboratively and also relate in a friendly and supportive way to the choir and also the wider congregation.

 St John's is conveniently located two minutes' walk from Richmond mainline, London Overground and District Line Tube station, and on a number of bus routes.
 There is a car park in the church forecourt.

 The church community is diverse, welcoming, friendly and inclusive.
 St John's theological and liturgical ethos is modern liberal catholic, with the Eucharist at its heart, and the musical tradition is very much appreciated by the congregation.
 The liturgical style is fairly formal (vestments, candles, bells and incense) though not - we hope - stuffy!

 The church has a fine acoustic and is quite often used for concerts by orchestras and choral societies.

 If you'd like to explore this post further, or perhaps arrange a visit and conversation, please contact the vicar.

 Tel: 020 8332 1838 or 07540 974702